Consumer Pamphlet: Buying A Home

-Buying a home may be the biggest single investment of your lifetime.
-Your life’s savings may be invested in this one venture.
+Buying a home may be the biggest single investment of your life.
+Your entire life savings may be invested in this one venture.

 Thus, it is extremely important that you, the prospective buyer, use the greatest caution in buying a home.

 For your protection, consult a lawyer before you sign a purchase contract.
 The lawyer’s training and experience will help you avoid trouble.
-Not all lawyers have experience in reviewing real estate contracts, so be sure to ask about the lawyer’s experience.
+However, not all lawyers have experience in reviewing real estate contracts, so be sure to ask about the lawyer’s experience.

-One of the first documents given to a prospective buyer by a real estate agent/broker is the purchase and sale agreement or contract.
-Few people realize that this paper is the most important step in purchasing a home – the details of this agreement determine the terms of your purchase.
-Detrimental provisions in the contract may not be corrected or avoided later in the transaction, so the best time to retain an attorney is before the contract is signed.
-Before signing, read the agreement carefully.
-The law usually requires judges to treat you as if you read every word of a document before you signed it, so you should try to read everything carefully before you sign a document.
+One of the first documents given to a prospective buyer by a real estate agent or broker is the purchase and sale agreement or contract.
+Few people realize that this paper represents the most important step in purchasing a home; the details of this agreement determine the terms of your purchase.
+Unfavorable provisions in the contract may not be corrected or avoided later in the transaction, so the best time to retain an attorney is before the contract is signed.
+Further, the law usually requires judges to treat you as if you read every word of a document before you signed it, so you should read everything carefully before signing a document.
 The items you should consider discussing with a lawyer include the following:

-– Exactly what land, buildings and furnishings are included in your offer?
-Are the window treatments, fixtures, the stove, outbuildings, refrigerator and the like included?
+– Are the window treatments, fixtures, the stove, refrigerator, and the like included?
 Which items are excluded?
 It is not always easy to know whether something is being sold with the home.
-Confirm that the agreement lists the correct property address, legal description and/or parcel identification number that corresponds to that listed on the deed.
+Make sure you also determine exactly which furnishings are included or excluded in your offer.

 – What payments are due under the contract?

 – When can you take possession?
-If other than the date of closing, is there an Occupancy (pre or post) Agreement?
-Be sure to clarify whose responsibility it is to insure the property upon taking possession.
+If other than the date of closing, is there an Occupancy Agreement?
+Be sure to clarify if the sellers are going to be staying in the home after the closing date or if you want to move in before the closing date, and determine whose responsibility it is to insure the property upon possession.

 – Is the seller to furnish you with a good, marketable title?
-If not, you may be purchasing the property even though other people may have previously asserted claims to all or some of the property, or there may be claims that have been brought by those involved in construction or remodeling of a home.
+If not, you may be purchasing the property even though other people claim to own all or some of the property or other claims may have been made by those involved in construction or remodeling of the home.

 – Which kind of deed should the seller give?
 Be sure to discuss the difference between a warranty deed and quit claim deed.
 If you are taking title either as a trustee or as joint tenants with right of survivorship, be sure that you understand your obligations thereunder.